ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 The use of assets for AI Output is a proper subset of Automated Processing usage.

+## Derivatives {#derivatives}

+An excerpt, a summary, a search entry, a site map-- these are all examples of new content that is generated based on original works.

+Like the AI Output category of use,
+Derivatives and subcategories indexing and search include whatever model training is necessary to produce the models that are used in the generation of these outputs.

+### Indexing and linking {#indexing}

+At minimum an indexed derivative work is inclusive of a reference to the location that the asset was obtained is presented as part of the output.

+If this condition isn't met, the asset isn't included in the output.

-## Search {#search}
+### Search {#search}

-The Search category of use is a refinement of the AI Output category, with the addition of the following two conditions:
+The Search subcategory of use is a refinement of the AI Output category, similar to indexing but with the addition of the following two conditions:

-* A reference to the location that the asset was obtained is presented as part of the output.
+* Results are based on metadata given by the website author to help search agents understand a website's content with explicit structure and technical performance information.

 * The asset can only be represented in the output with excerpts that are drawn verbatim from it.